aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 5. Associate the default experience `New Private Marketplace`, then click `Create account group` and wait for it to create
 6. Go to "Experiences" sub-menu, select `New Private Marketplace`
 7. Select the "Settings" sub-tab, and click the `Not Live` slider to make it `Live` and wait for it to complete
-8. Ensure the `Software requests` slider is set to `Requests off` and wait for it to complete
+8. Ensure the "Software requests" slider is set to `Requests off` and wait for it to complete
 9. Change the name field (i.e. append `-PMP`) and change the color, so it is clear PMP is enabled for users, click `Update`
 10. Go to the "Products" sub-tab, then select the `All AWS Marketplace products` nested sub-tab
 11. Search Private Marketplace for the Fortinet or Checkpoint products and select